Who’s the daddy? The inheritance rights of IVF children

-Because that argument was not accepted by the opposing parties, we made an Application to Court and successfully obtained a Declaration as to Parentage.
+Because that argument was not accepted by the opposing parties, we made an application to court and successfully obtained a declaration as to parentage.
 This confirmed that the deceased was to be treated as the legal father of our client.
-Consequently she was an equal beneficiary of his estate under the Rules of Intestacy and entitled to recice her inheritance.
+Consequently she was an equal beneficiary of his estate under the rules of intestacy and entitled to receive her inheritance.

 If you are involved in a situation where it is unclear whether someone is to be treated as a child of the deceased or require preliminary guidance on the inheritance rights of IVF children, then please contact our team of specialist inheritance lawyers on 0808 139 1599 or send an email to us at [email protected]